yiningfan1993/platform-docs-Mapping-Entry/source/OrderList.rst

 #.
 After the users adjusted the content in the S3 path to provide more coverage, they can choose to :guilabel:`Validate Again` to see if the adjusted content fully covers the AOI;
 #.
 Users can also choose to :guilabel:`Ignore Missing Area` if the missing area is not crucial to the project.

-Click on :guilabel:`Save & Continue` to save the input data settings and continue to extraction settings.
+Click on |Save&Continue| to save the input data settings and continue to extraction settings.

 Extraction Settings
 ====================